enso-org/hiring/people/senior-type-system-engineer.md

-## Senior Data Scientist
+## Senior Type-System Engineer
-[Luna](https://luna-lang.org) is looking for a senior data scientist to help develop data science libraries and pipelines for clients using Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
-If you bring strong analytical and technical skills, and have a passion for data, this could be the role for you.
+[Luna](https://luna-lang.org) is looking for a senior type-system engineer to help build the next generation interpreter and runtime for Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
+If you have strong technical skills and a passion for all things compiler, then this role could be the one for you.

-As a Senior Data Scientist at Luna, you'll be instrumental in the design and development of custom solutions and pipelines to help our customers and clients get the results that they need when working with Luna.
-You'll be able to collaborate with a team of world-class engineers, community managers, and business developers (from Bloomberg, PayPal, and GitHub, amongst others) to make your mark on this project's future.
+As a type-system engineer you'll work as part of the compiler team to design and implement Luna's new type system, including its underlying theory, type-checker, and inference engine.
+This wok is _intrinsic_ to Luna's evolution, and will provide you with the opportunity to collaborate with a world-class team of engineers, community managers, and business developers (with experience at Bloomberg, GitHub, PayPal, to name a few), making your mark on Luna's future.

 #### What You'll Do
-As a senior data scientist at Luna, you'll be in charge of developing both libraries and pipelines for customers and the wider community.
-This will
+As a senior type-system engineer, you'll be working on the design and development of Luna's new type-system, in conjunction with the rest of the compiler team, to help support the language's evolution.
+This will involve:
-involve:

-- Working closely with key stakeholders and customers to develop and tailor customised data-analysis toolkits and pipelines to fit their needs.
-- Using your experience to inform design choices regarding Luna, especially around its support for data-analysis and machine-learning workflows.
+- Determining and formalising the theoretical underpinnings of the new type system in a way as to ensure its soundness.
+- Both theoretical and practical treatments of the theory behind Luna's type system.
-- Working closely with internal teams to ensure that the product evolves to make such uses as simple and easy as possible.
+- Working with the broader compiler team to implement the type-checking and type-inference engines as part of the greater interpreter.
-- Contribute to the growth and success of a vibrant open-source project and its greater ecosystem.
+- Using the type-system's information to improve the interpreter's functionality and performance, as well as how it interacts with the users.

 #### The Skills We're Looking For
-We have a particular set of skills that we're looking for in this role:
+We have a few particular skills that we're looking for in this role.

-- 5+ years practical experience working with data-science pipelines for performing automated analysis, predictive analytics, or machine learning.
+- Practical and rich experience writing code in a functional programming language such as Haskell or Scala, including experience with type-level programming techniques (3+ years).
+- Experience working with the theory behind powerful type systems, including row types, type-checking and type-inference algorithms, and dependently-typed systems.
-- Practical experience with existing data-science toolkits such as Keras and Tensorflow.
+- Practical experience building real-world type-systems, including facilities for both type-checking and inference.
+- An awareness of the UX impacts of type-systems, and a willingness to minimise their often-intrusive nature.
-- An interest in building new data-science tools and pipelines.
+- Practical experience in building large and complex software systems.
-- Practical experience with at least one functional programming language, preferably Haskell.
-Please note that this does not count languages (such as Python), that enable limited forms of functional programming.
-- An interest in working with clients and users to create solutions that fit their needs and enhance their work.

-It would be a big bonus if you also had:
+It would be a big bonus if you had:

-- Experience building customised data-science pipelines, tailored to particular tasks.
-- Experience in the deployment of data-science solutions.
+- Experience writing Java and Scala code, as these will be used to implement the type-system.
+- Experience in writing comprehensive regression tests for both type-inference and type-checking systems.

 Avoid [the confidence gap](https://www.forbes.com/sites/womensmedia/2014/04/28/act-now-to-shrink-the-confidence-gap/).
 You don't have to match _all_ of the skills above to apply!